 I’ve gotten a ton of questions about this project in my inbox, so I’m updating this post to address them all in one place.
 If you have another question that isn’t answered below, leave it in the comments and I’ll get back to you.

-How Do You Install a Fireplace Mantel?
+How to Install a Heavy Wood Mantel?

 How Tall is a Fireplace Mantel?